 How you can help

 Think before you buy and use air-conditioning – do you really need it?
 Do you need to use it as often as you do?
 If buying, avoid HFCs (check the label or ask the supplier) and buy the most energy-efficient equipment.
 Switch off when not needed and keep the temperature setting as near as is comfortable to the ambient temperature.
 If you have to put a jumper on to go into your room, the setting is too low!
-You can also support our work promoting better energy efficiency.
+Your gift today will help us continue our vital investigative and campaigning work.